 - Stitch along both sides of the ribbon.

 NOTE: The strap steps have been summarized here to keep the instructions at a manageable level.
-But have no fear, if you are new to the technique, our friends at Dritz sponsored a complete, step-by-step tutorial on how to create an adjustable strap.
+But have no fear, if you are new to the technique, we have a step-by-step tutorial on how to create an adjustable strap.

 Project Design: Alicia Thommas